 5.1.4 Prospective sellers and buyers of our business: any prospective seller or buyer of such business or assets, only in the event that we decide to sell or buy any business or assets; and

-5.1.5 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) based in the UK where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.
+5.1.5 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) based in the UK where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or for the purposes of public health or where such disclosure may be permitted or required by law.

 5.2 We require third parties to maintain appropriate security to protect your information from unauthorised access or processing.

 6.2 If you do not wish for cookies to be installed on your device, you can change the settings on your internet browser or device to reject cookies.
 For more information about how to reject cookies using your internet browser settings please consult the “Help” section of your internet browser (or alternatively visit www.aboutcookies.org).
 Please note that, if you do set your internet browser to reject cookies, you may not be able to access all of the functions of the website.